The nature of physiotherapy

 1.11 Refers clients to:

-(i) another physiotherapist for consultation when the assessment is beyond his or her level of competence: or
+(i) another physiotherapist for consultation when the assessment is beyond his or

-(ii) another health professional. when additional investigations are beyond a physiotherapist's scope of practice.
+(ii) another health professional. when additional investigations are beyond a

 1.12 Ensures that tasks assigned to auxiliary staff, students and volunteer personnel are appropriate and supervised in accordance with regulations and guidelines.